tkoyama010/felupe-doc-translations/README.md

     https://readthedocs.org/projects/felupe-pt-br/

+> [!NOTE]
-    .. note:: If a RTD project name for a translation is already taken, create a unique project name instead.
-For example, when `felupe-ru` was taken, `felupe-doc-ru` was used instead.
+> If a RTD project name for a translation is already taken,
+> create a unique project name instead.
+For example, when `felupe-ru`
+> was taken, `felupe-doc-ru` was used instead.

 5. Add new translation project to parent project: